 A stroke is an interruption of the blood supply to any part of the brain.
 A stroke is sometimes called a "brain attack."
-Stroke is also known as cerebrovascular disease, CVA, cerebral infarction, cerebral hemorrhage, and ischemic stroke.
+Stroke is also known as cerebrovascular disease, CVA, cerebral infarction, subarachnoid bleed, cerebral hemorrhage, ischemic stroke and hemorrhagic stroke.

 Every 45 seconds, someone in the United States has a stroke.
 A stroke can happen when:

 - A blood vessel carrying blood to the brain is blocked by a blood clot.
 This is called an ischemic stroke.

 - A blood vessel breaks open, causing blood to leak into the brain.
 This is a hemorrhagic stroke.

 If blood flow is stopped for longer than a few seconds, the brain cannot get blood and oxygen.
 Brain cells can die, causing permanent damage.